foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 **[draft-foopgp-openpgp-id-00](//codeberg.org/foopgp/foopgp-hugowebsite/src/branch/public/public/documents/en/draft-foopgp-openpgp-id-00.txt)**

-It covers: the complete structure of u4 and u5 identifiers, ABNF grammar, two numerically verifiable examples, a coordinate table for 245 countries, and Privacy & Security Considerations sections.
+It covers: the complete structure of u4 and u5 identifiers, ABNF grammar, numerically verifiable examples, application usages, a coordinate table for 245 countries, and Privacy & Security Considerations sections.

 Community feedback is welcome — particularly on the IANA section and on possible extension to sub-national entities (departments, regions) for collision resolution.